How to vote in Celebrity Big Brother 2018

 Who’s nominated in Celebrity Big Brother?

-The celebrities up for eviction this week are Ann Widdecombe, Rachel Johnson, John Barnes, Maggie Oliver and Andrew Brady.
+The celebrities up for eviction this week are Courtney Act / Shane Jenek, Jonny Mitchell, Daniel O’Reilly and Andrew Brady.

 How do you vote in Celebrity Big Brother 2018?

-It’s vote to save for the double eviction on Friday 19th January.
+It’s vote to save for the triple eviction on Friday 26th January.
 There are two ways you can make your vote known: by phone or by mobile.

 By phone